 Even worse, a lack of safe truck parking in the U.S. could mean that a truck driver has to make the choice between a sweltering truck and the risk of cracking a window for some fresh air.

 That’s why why thought it would be helpful to take a look at how quickly the interior of your truck can heat up without air conditioning and with the widows up.

 Exposure to high temperatures over a prolonged period of time can be harmful or even deadly.
-Last year, a truck driver and his pet dog were found dead inside a hot truck at a truck stop in Barstow, California.
+In 2020, a truck driver and his pet dog were found dead inside a hot truck at a truck stop in Barstow, California.
 While the cause of the driver’s death remains undetermined, authorities believe that the dog succumbed to heat exhaustion after the truck ran out of fuel while the windows were rolled up.